 Below are the key take-aways from the Note to Self, A Neuroscientist’s Guide to Getting Organized podcast website:

 1. Write down everything you need to do.
 Everything!
 Then prioritize what really needs to be first.
-Basically: brain dump with bullet points, then go through and number in order of importance.
-Continue reading
+Basically: brain dump with bullet points, then go through and number in order of importance. a Continue reading

 I have become part of a semester long professional development project called “Cultures of Thinking”.
 It is lead by Visible Thinking and Harvard Project Zero researcher Ron Ritchhart.
-It focusses on creating an environment where “a group’s collective as well as individual thinking is valued, visible, and actively promoted as part of the regular, day-to-day experience of all group members.” .
+It focusses on creating an environment where “a group’s collective as well as individual thinking is valued, visible, and actively promoted as part of the regular, day-to-day experience of all group members.” a.

 One of the key components of this program is class observation – not to evaluate the teacher but to learn and become more aware of your own habits, cultures and teaching strategies.
 Our first day consisted of two sessions, in the morning we were introduced to the cultures of thinking program and questioning techniques.
 The second was a plenary session in which teachers from four schools came together to learn about how to objectively and non-judgmentally observe a lesson and how to record data so that it is useful for the person/school being observed.